GabrielJuliao/install-k8s-ubuntu/README.md

      **Test/Apply configuration**
      - Edit the file to set the desired static IP address, subnet mask, gateway, and DNS server IPs for your node.
-     - Place the file under `/etc/netplan`.
+     - Place the file under `/etc/netplan` (The file may already exist).
      - Test the configuration using `netplan try` (Note: SSH connections may disrupt).
      - Apply the configuration permanently using `netplan apply`.